 There are no accurate figures for the number of people with varicose veins.
-Some studies suggest that 3 in 100 people suffer from them at some time in their lives.
-Other studies suggest that this figure could be much higher.
+Some studies suggest that 3 in 100 people have them at some time in their lives.
 Most people with varicose veins do not have an underlying disease and they usually occur for no apparent reason.

 Varicose veins do not cause symptoms or complications in most cases, although some people find them unsightly.
 If treatment is advised, or wanted for cosmetic reasons, a procedure to seal them off is used.
 There are several procedures available: heat, lasers or chemicals injected into the veins.
 These methods have largely replaced the old-fashioned surgical methods such as stripping the veins out.